uoe-dlam/witches/README.md

 The commands will:

 - Install all required node packages
 - Generate the static web files used to serve the site
 - npm run start will show you what the site looks like when in production mode

-You should deploy the content of the dist folder to your server's root directory.
-You should also push the content of the witches-php project to the root directory too.
+You should deploy the content of the /.output/public/ folder to your server's root directory.
+You should also push the content of the witches-php project to the root directory too, if any changes have been made.
 This includes the vendor folder and main.php